testdrivenio/django-aloe-bdd/example_bdd/README.md

 Friendships can be `ACCEPTED` or `REJECTED`.
 If the other user has not taken action, then the default status is `PENDING`.

-You make a migration and migrate the database.
+Make a migration and migrate the database.

 ```
 python manage.py makemigrations
 python manage.py migrate
 ```

-You rename the `FriendshipsView`.
+Rename the `FriendshipsView` to `FriendshipRequestsView.

 **example/views.py**